Let's start with the most basic question. What is ABM? And how did we start talking about it?

 ABM Pillar #5: It's highly targeted

-If you want to know if an organisation is a good fit to implement an Account-Based Marketing strategy, you should look for two deciding factors:
+If you want to know whether an account is a good fit to implement an ABM strategy, you should look for two deciding factors:

 It reduces wastage in marketing and sales efforts